LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Introduction

-Existing EHPS studies primarily focus on reducing errors in body pose estimation \cite{zhou2021monocular, zhang2023pymaf} and facial pose estimation \cite{jin2020whole, moon2022accurate, lin2023one, cai2024smpler}.
+While these models exhibit strong performance, their robustness against adversarial attacks has received limited attention.
+From a methodological standpoint, existing EHPS studies primarily focus on reducing errors in body pose estimation \cite{zhou2021monocular, zhang2023pymaf} and facial pose estimation \cite{jin2020whole, moon2022accurate, lin2023one, cai2024smpler}.
 This is typically achieved using parametric human body models such as SMPL-X \cite{pavlakos2019expressive} or SMPLer-X \cite{cai2024smpler}, which leverage deep neural networks to capture the complex geometry and motion of the human body.
-While these models exhibit strong performance, their robustness against adversarial attacks has received limited attention.
 TBA \cite{li2025unveiling} was the first to propose a white-box transferable adversarial attack against EHPS.
 It utilizes the gradient of the SMPLer-X model to generate adversarial examples that significantly increase the estimation error across various EHPS models, thereby exposing potential security vulnerabilities.
-However, the perturbations produced by TBA are visually perceptible and fail to pass human inspection, which limits their applicability in real-world scenarios.
-Despite their effectiveness, such attacks have yet to attract sufficient attention from the research community.
-Considering these factors, we argue that an ideal adversarial attack on EHPS should meet three key criteria: \textbf{i)} the perturbation must be visually imperceptible; \textbf{ii)} the required prior knowledge of the attacker should be minimal, aligning with realistic threat models; \textbf{iii)} the adversarial examples must achieve a high error growth rate.
-However, a substantial gap remains between current methods and these ideal standards.
+However, the perturbations produced by TBA are visually perceptible and fail to pass human inspection, which limits its applicability in real-world scenarios.
+Despite its effectiveness, such attacks have yet to attract sufficient attention from the research community.
+Considering these factors, we argue that an ideal adversarial attack on EHPS should meet three key criteria: \textbf{i)} the perturbation must be visually imperceptible; \textbf{ii)} the computational cost of the attacker should be minimal, aligning with realistic threat models; \textbf{iii)} the adversarial examples must achieve a high error growth rate.
+A substantial gap remains between current methods and these ideal standards.